MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-bookmarks.md

 ---
-title: Use bookmarks in Power BI Desktop to share insights and build stories
+title: Create bookmarks in Power BI to share insights and build stories
-description: Bookmarks in Power BI Desktop let you save views and settings in your reports, and build story-like presentations
+description: Bookmarks in Power BI let you save views and settings in your reports, and build story-like presentations
 author: maggiesMSFT
 ms.author: maggies
 ms.reviewer: ''
 ms.service: powerbi
 ms.subservice: pbi-reports-dashboards
 ms.topic: how-to
-ms.date: 06/11/2021
+ms.date: 07/22/2021
 LocalizationGroup: Create reports
 ---
-# Create bookmarks in Power BI Desktop to share insights and build stories
+# Create bookmarks in Power BI to share insights and build stories
-With *bookmarks* in Power BI Desktop, you capture the currently configured view of a report page, including filtering and the state of visuals.
+With *bookmarks* in Power BI Desktop and the Power BI service, you capture the currently configured view of a report page, including filtering and the state of visuals.
 Later, you can go back to that state by selecting the saved bookmark.

 You can also create a collection of bookmarks, arrange them in the order you want, and later step through each bookmark in a presentation to highlight a series of insights, or the story you want to tell with your visuals and reports.